Updated: Sep 14

 How to use the dummy

-Should your baby still use a dummy in this age group it is best to get rid of it cold turkey as it will otherwise become a very strong sleep association and your little one is still a bit too young to successfully learn to find and replace the dummy herself.
+Should your baby still use a dummy in this age group it is best to get rid of it cold turkey as it will otherwise become a very strong sleep association and your little one is still a bit too young to successfully learn to find and replace the dummy.
 This is especially recommended if you are sleep training using controlled crying or cry it out.
-Using the dummy as a back up at this age, will not be as successful as your baby will most likely cry until she is given the dummy.
+Using the dummy as a back up at this age, will not be as successful as your baby will most likely cry until they are given the dummy.

 It is also not recommended to introduce a dummy at this stage if your little one has not previously used one.